The Complexity of Relating Quantum Channels to Master Equations: NP-hardness

 We encode the \csproblem{1-in-3SAT} inequalities of \cref{eq:boolean_constraints,eq:clause_constraints} by writing them directly into the $\{\vv_c\}$.
 We associate a single $\vv_c$ to each boolean variable of the problem.
 For each clause $l$, write a ``1'' in the $l$'th element of the three $\vv_c$'s corresponding to the variables appearing in that clause, and write a ``0'' in the same element of all the other $\vv_c$.
 Since there are $n_C$ clauses in total, at the end of this process the vectors each have $n_C$ elements.
 Now for each $\vv_c$, write a ``1'' in its $n_C+c$'th element, writing a ``0'' in the corresponding element of all the other vectors.
 So far, we have defined the first $n_C+n_v$ elements of the vectors.
 Finally, extend the vectors so that they are mutually orthogonal and all have the same Euclidean norm $\vv_c^T\vv_c^{\vphantom{T}}$.
 This can always be done, and will require at most a further $n_v$ elements, producing vectors with at most $n_C+2n_v$ elements.
 This procedure encodes the coefficients for the \csproblem{1-in-3SAT} inequalities into some of the on-diagonal $4\times 4$ blocks of the $B^c$.
 Specifically, if we imagine colouring $B^c$ in a chess-board pattern (starting with a ``white square'' in the top-leftmost element), then the coefficients for one inequality are duplicated in all the ``black squares'' of one $4\times 4$ block (see \cref{fig:Bc_clause_block}).

 Colouring $Q$ in the same chess-board pattern, the contribution to its ``black squares'' from the first term of \cref{eq:special_case_Q} is generated by the off-diagonal elements $\lambda_r$:

-The dots emphasise that these entries will be specified subsequently.
+(The dots emphasise that the ``white squares'' generated by those entries will be specified later.)
 Since $\{\xx_r\}$ and $\{\lambda_r\}$ can be chosen freely, the first tensor factor in this expression is just the eigenvalue decomposition of an arbitrary real, symmetric matrix $S$.
 If we choose the first $n_C$ diagonal elements of $S$ to be $1/2$, and choose the next $n_v$ diagonal elements of $S$ to be $5/6$, then it is straightforward to verify that the equations in the ccp condition of \cref{eq:special_case_ccp1} corresponding to the ``black squares'' in on-diagonal $4\times 4$ blocks are exactly the \csproblem{1-in-3SAT} inequalities of \cref{eq:boolean_constraints,eq:clause_constraints} (see \cref{fig:Q_clause_blocks,fig:Q_boolean_blocks}).
 Note that the off-diagonal elements of $S$ are not specified yet.

 We have successfully encoded the correct coefficients and constants into certain matrix elements of $B^c$ and $Q$.
 But all the other elements of these matrices also generate inequalities via \cref{eq:special_case_ccp1}.
 To ``filter out'' these unwanted inequalities, we choose the remaining diagonal elements and all off-diagonal elements of the symmetric matrix $S$ to be large and positive, thereby ensuring all unwanted inequalities are slack.